 Bonnard is one of my favorites.
 So are cats.
 I wish they’d gotten together more often.

-Bonnard’s artwork is enhanced by his practice of taking photographs he could work from slowly and deliberately, instead of relying on live models.
+Bonnard enhanced his artwork is by taking photographs he could work from slowly and deliberately, instead of relying on live models.

 The results are lush, colorful paintings that show how his methods gave his brilliance free rein to create.

 The White Cat is his best known cat painting.
-It’s an early work, though, finished before his colorist abilities were well-developed.
+An early work, though, finished before his colorist abilities blossomed.
 It’s still shows a wonderful awareness of what it means to be a cat.

 Later, Bonnard depicted his family’s pets, then thriving in his country home.
 Most often, the dogs got the best of the show, but if you’re lucky enough to spend as much time looking at Bonnard’s work as I have , you find cats inside the tapestry-like pools of mingling colors too.

 It’s all in the nature of the beasts.
 Dogs are out there brazenly looking for attention while cats make you earn it.
 Or maybe they shared a belief that, in photography’s earliest days, an image captured sucked away their souls.